 Unfortunately, Scientists have yet to find a reliable marker for monitoring over-training.
 But don’t worry, there are some things you can do to lower your potential for over-training.
 First, you’ve got to test yourself regularly using a physical and psychological testing battery (we’ll cover this below).
 This will help you monitor your performance and your adaptation to training.
 Second, you should use a daily training log to monitor your health (sleep, mood, resting HR, body weight), physical performance (training loads, soreness, fatigue) and nutrition (appetite).
 The MMA Training Bible has provided you with an example template of a training log, download it for free here (Training log template).

-Separate from regular testing and keeping a training log, one of the biggest factors that influence your potential for over-training is the organization of your day-to-day training plan; this is also referred to as periodization, and this is what we’re going to discuss next.
+Separate from regular testing and keeping a training log, one of the biggest factors that influence your potential for over-training is the organization of your day-to-day training plan; this is also referred to as periodization, and this is what we’re going to discuss next – check out Part 4 here.